monhh/monhh/README.md

 web and electronic developer

-full stack javascript: node.js, react, css-rwd, sql, mongodb, others ...
+full stack javascript with: node, react, sql, mongo, css-rwd, tailwind, figma, web audio, ...

-design digital tools to make generative audiovisuals

-tools: max/msp, processing, puredata, others ....
+design digital tools to make generative audiovisuals with: max/msp, processing, puredata, ....

 <!--
 **monhh/monhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.